-The Host Identity Protocol [1] (HIP) supports an architecture that decouples the transport layer (TCP, UDP, etc.) from the internetworking layer (IPv4 and IPv6) by using public/private key pairs, instead of IP addresses, as host identities.
-When a host uses HIP, the overlying protocol sublayers (e.g., transport layer sockets and ESP Security Associations) are instead bound to representations of these host identities, and the IP addresses are only used for packet forwarding.
+The Host Identity Protocol [RFC4423] (HIP) supports an architecture that decouples the transport layer (TCP, UDP, etc.) from the internetworking layer (IPv4 and IPv6) by using public/private key pairs, instead of IP addresses, as host identities.
+When a host uses HIP, the overlying protocol sublayers (e.g., transport layer sockets and Encapsulating Security Payload (ESP) Security Associations (SAs)) are instead bound to representations of these host identities, and the IP addresses are only used for packet forwarding.
 However, each host must also know at least one IP address at which its peers are reachable.
-Initially, these IP addresses are the ones used during the HIP base exchange [2].
+Initially, these IP addresses are the ones used during the HIP base exchange [RFC5201].

 One consequence of such a decoupling is that new solutions to network-layer mobility and host multihoming are possible.
 There are potentially many variations of mobility and multihoming possible.
 The scope of this document encompasses messaging and elements of procedure for basic network-level mobility and simple multihoming, leaving more complicated scenarios and other variations for further study.
-Specifically,
+More specifically:

 This document defines a generalized LOCATOR parameter for use in HIP messages.
 The LOCATOR parameter allows a HIP host to notify a peer about alternate addresses at which it is reachable.
 The LOCATORs may be merely IP addresses, or they may have additional multiplexing and demultiplexing context to aid the packet handling in the lower layers.
-For instance, an IP address may need to be paired with an ESP SPI so that packets are sent on the correct SA for a given address.
+For instance, an IP address may need to be paired with an ESP Security Parameter Index (SPI) so that packets are sent on the correct SA for a given address.

-This document also specifies the messaging and elements of procedure for end-host mobility of a HIP host-- the sequential change in preferred IP address used to reach a host.
+This document also specifies the messaging and elements of procedure for end-host mobility of a HIP host -- the sequential change in the preferred IP address used to reach a host.
 In particular, message flows to enable successful host mobility, including address verification methods, are defined herein.